-Residents are being invited to bring their historical treasures to ‘pop up museum’ events, for this Selby 950 project.
+Residents were invited to bring their historical treasures to special ‘pop up museum’ events, for a Selby 950 project.

-Selby Treasures invites people to bring their artefacts and objects along to the community events in shops and in public spaces and share the stories behind them by writing the history of the object as they know it on a label.
-The artefact owners and their stories will be photographed and recorded.
+Selby Treasures invited people to bring their artefacts and objects along to the community events in shops and in public spaces and share the stories behind them by writing the history of the object as they know it on a label.
+The artefact owners and their stories were photographed and recorded.

-As the pop up museum progresses and more events take place, banners will display the growing collection of photographs.
-Some residents will have their portraits and artefacts drawn by graphic artist and novelist Simon Grennan.
-These portraits will then be displayed at future events.
+Some residents had their portraits and artefacts drawn by graphic artist and novelist Simon Grennan.
+These portraits will be displayed at future events.